puniverse/comsat/README.md

 * `comsat-retrofit` – Retrofit integration for calling HTTP services through nice interfaces.
 * `comsat-jdbi` – JDBI integration for using the JDBI API in fibers.
 * `comsat-jdbc` – JDBC integration for using the JDBC API in fibers.
-* `comsat-jooq` – JOOQ integration for using the JOOQ API in fibers.
+* `comsat-jooq` – jOOQ integration for using the JOOQ API in fibers.
 * `comsat-actors-api` – the Web Actors API
 * `comsat-actors-servlet` – Enables WebSocket(JSR-356) usage through Web Actors API
 * `comsat-tomcat-loader` – Enables using comsat in tomcat container without the need of javaAgent